bpucker/KIPEs/README.md

 When using KIPEs in your research, please cite:

-Automatic identification of players in the flavonoid biosynthesis with application on the biomedicinal plant Croton tiglium.
+Automatic identification of players in the flavonoid biosynthesis with application on the biomedicinal plant _Croton tiglium_.
 Boas Pucker, Franziska Reiher, Hanna Marie Schilbert.
 Plants 2020, 9, 1103. doi:[10.3390/plants9091103](https://doi.org/10.3390/plants9091103).